verview of how money is created in NZ

 The three domestic-owned banks are relatively small as Kiwibank has a market share of 3.7 per cent, TSB Bank 1.3 per cent and SBS Bank just 0.8 per cent.

-The TSB, The SBS Bank, the Co operative bank (formerly the PSIS) and Credit Unions do not operate within the Fractional Reserve Banking System and only loan out the money they have on deposit.
+The TSB, The SBS Bank, the Co operative bank (formerly the PSIS) also create money in the act of lending whereas Credit Unions only loan out the money they have on deposit.

 The numbers in your bank account were created by Australian banks (and to a lesser extent Kiwibank), not by the NZ government.